wp-plugins/cforms2/readme.txt

 = I do not get any emails from my form.
 Why? =

-Most pobably this is not cformsII's fault.
+Most probably this is not cformsII's fault.
 Please check your Wordpress mail configuration with a plugin like
 [Check Email](https://wordpress.org/plugins/check-email/).